monkey-jsun/eroas/README.md

 - First time booting up, you may need to set up wifi connection.
     - On the top right corner, click on an icon with 2 arrows to set it up.
 - Click on the Electrum launcher icon on Desktop to run Electrum.
-    - Firt time running, you will go through a setup process.
+    - For the first time running, you will go through a setup process.
 - Follow Electrum GUI, set up your wallets, and perform transactions accordingly
 - Afterwards shut down the machine and unplug the USB drive.